david-mark-llc/jessie/README.md

 		};
 	}

-This is sometimes a one line detection or more involved.
-The principle is you detect a particular feature and assign that implementation to the function name variable.
+This part varies - sometimes it's one line for detection and sometimes it's more involved.
+The principle is you detect a particular feature and assign that implementation to the function name variable when the feature detection has passed.

 ### Find code and tips to help contribute